darwinthebeagle/asthma_nyc_final_report/Final_Report.md

 ### Acknowledgements:

-Many thanks to Professor Jeff Goldsmith,his awesome [site](http://p8105.com/index.html) and the teaching team.
+Many thanks to Professor Jeff Goldsmith, his awesome [site](http://p8105.com/index.html) and the teaching team.
 Special thanks to our teaching assistant for this project Junting Ren for answering all our many questions.